Start a ClojureScript App from Scratch

 (js/console.log "Hello, Time Dive!"))

-• [^:figwheel-hooks] - meta data telling figwheel we want to use hooks in our namespace
+• ^:figwheel-hooks - meta data telling figwheel we want to use hooks in our namespace

-• [^:after-load] - meta data telling figwheel that we want it to run the function, re-render, after each compile
+• ^:after-load - meta data telling figwheel that we want it to run the function, re-render, after each compile

 Add Reagent

-You could use most any JS framework in ClojureScript, but the ClojureScript community loves React and the community has made wrappers to make React easier to use in ClojureScript.
-While there are many wrappers the most popular React wrapper is currently Reagent so we will show you how to use that.
+You could use a bunch of JS frameworks in ClojureScript, but the ClojureScript community loves React and the community has made wrappers to make React easier to use in ClojureScript.

 Step 12 - Refactor for Reagent

 In addition to adding Reagent we are going to update our deps.edn, html, css and cljs.
-Start by opening the deps.edn file and making it look like this:

 ; highlight-range{9}